Black homeowners struggle as US housing market recovers

 Wells Fargo has vowed to help create more than 250,000 new African-American homeowners to address declining homeownership.
 But spokesman Alfredo Padilla said the bank could not find a way to help the couple.

 Dorn, the 60-year-old pastor, says Chase misapplied a payment he made in 2008 and then failed to keep proper records.
-His attorney at the time, James Cook, said Dorn also was the victim of “dual-tracking,” when a bank advances the foreclosure process while the homeowner works to secure a loan modification.

-The practice is now illegal in California under a homeowner “bill of rights” that became law in 2013.
+He made several payments on a modified trial loan, which the bank then denied.

 Chase spokeswoman Suzanne Alexander said foreclosure is always the last option, pursued only when other avenues are exhausted.